Kwibu/ALISTAIR-HSSEQ/README.md

 ## 🚛 How It Works

 1. Drivers fill out a Google Form with:
-   - First Name
-   - Last Name
+   - First Name and Last Name
    - Truck Number

-2. After submitting, they are shown a link to watch the daily safety video (hosted on Google Drive).
+2. After submitting, they are redirected to a link to watch the daily safety video (hosted on Google Drive).

-3. Responses are automatically stored in a Google Sheet for easy tracking and reporting.
+3. Responses are automatically stored in a Google Sheet for easy tracking and reporting in form of Timestamp, Full name and Truck Number.

 ---